erc-cassandra/cassandra_fs_pp/README.md

 Sensor burial depths are derived and added to this level of data.

 Electrical conductivity chains are converted to micro-siemens.

+Data falling outside valid bounds are set to NaN.

 These data are output to NetCDF files.
 Note that various metadata are appended to the NetCDF files; to change these settings make edits directly to `bin/fs_process_l2.py`.